premputtegowda/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React is a UI library that is used in various forms to create complex, rich user interfaces React is component based  and displays some data (often called “state”) to the screen for our users.
+Each component holds it’s own state and are javascript based.
+Since components are are javascript based, you can pass rich data to the UI

 - [ ] What does it mean to _think_ in react?

+    It means that we can divide the complex application into smaller components with components managing it’s own data and state

 - [ ] Describe state.
+    tate is nothing but an object that determines what is rendered on the UI.

 - [ ] Describe props.
+    Props are properties that are passed on to each component.
+Component takes in the input(props) and determines what needs to be displayed on the UI
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+    Side effects are anything that occur outside the scope of the function.
+The side effects can be synced with React using useEffect components and specificying the state of the state that needs to be synced with the component

 ## Project Set Up